 Like previous versions of this shoe, lucky number 7 is a sensitive model, letting you feel roots, rocks, and uneven terrain while still protecting your tired feet.
-This gave us the confidence to really let loose on the downhills, as we could easily feel the trail and react quickly to whatever came our way.
+This sensitivity gave us the confidence to let loose on the downhills, as we could easily feel the trail and react quickly to whatever came our way.

-With a somewhat low stack height and plenty of room for the forefoot to splay while remaining locked in place, this shoe feels wonderfully stable.
+This shoe feels wonderfully stable with a somewhat low stack height and plenty of room for the forefoot to splay while remaining locked in place.
 It has just enough drop to encourage forefoot striking and give that sense of forward inertia we've come to expect from the modern running shoe, without the heel feeling clunky.

 We find the Terra Kiger to be very comfortable.
 It fits true to size and has a medium width, with a little extra room in the forefoot.
 The fit reminds us of some of our favorite models from Salomon.
 The upper is a breathable perforated synthetic and feels light and airy along with the lightly padded tongue.
 The tongue has just enough padding to keep the laces from feeling too tight over the top of the foot, even when they're cranked down on a high-volume foot.

 Our scale puts a pair of these shoes at 21 ounces for a size 9.5.
-While not the absolute lightest shoe we've reviewed, they offer a lot of comfort and protection for such a light shoe.
+While not the absolute lightest shoe we've reviewed, they offer a lot of comfort and protection for such a lightweight shoe.
 If counting ounces is your thing, we implore you to check these shoes out, as they are a worthy compromise.

 The Nike Air Zoom Terra Kiger 7 will appeal to many different runners.
 They are lightweight, and the medium amount of drop will appeal to experienced trail runners and people looking for the best running shoes for pavement.
 Folks new to hitting the trail will appreciate the cushioning and familiar feel.
-Just remember that smooth and flowy trails are their forte, as you may want something more protective for mega runs in the mountains.
+Just remember that smooth and flowy trails are their forte, and you may want something more protective for mega runs in the mountains.

 — Matt Bento